Updated on 12/16/2022.

 Can’t get to the gym every single day?
 That’s OK…even just a brisk walk, a short circuit routine, or a bike ride can help you clear your head, reduce stress, and ultimately, alleviate anxiety symptoms overall.

 It sounds so simple, but the truth is, laughter really can be the best medicine…for anxiety.
-It’s known to boost endorphins and reduce stress hormones like dopamine, cortisol, and epinephrine.
+The natural anxiety remedy is known to boost endorphins and reduce stress hormones like dopamine, cortisol, and epinephrine.

-Laughing can help you refocus and destress, all while allowing you to let go of the anxious thoughts and feelings that might be interfering in your life.
+Laughing can help you refocus and destress, all while allowing you to let go of the anxious feelings and thoughts that might be interfering in your life.